eramba/automation/GRC Templates/Online Assessments/README.md

 This repository contains our library of Online Assessments.

-The assessments are grouped by **topic** and should be fully functional for import into **eramba**.
+- The assessments are grouped by **topic** and should be fully functional for import into **eramba Online Assessment module**.

-## Available Assessments

-### Software Development Security.OA.csv

-This questionnaire is used to understand which basic software development security standards are applied by the customer and, for certain topics, what evidence they could provide if audited.

-It is useful for:

-- Identify what controls and technologies are in use, this can later be to create Internal Control and identify potential automation capabilities
-- Adjusting our [**Software Development Security**](https://github.com/eramba/templates/blob/master/GRC%20Templates/Policies/Software%20Development%20Policy.md) policy template.
-- Performing general maturity assessments.

-The more often a customer responds **“inconsistent”** to the questions, the less standardized their practices are and, therefore, the less mature they are in this area.

-## Usage Notes
+- Their naming convention follows the same as our template [**Policies**] (https://github.com/eramba/templates/tree/master/GRC%20Templates/Policies)
 - This questionnaire should be uploaded to the **Online Assessments** module as a questionnaire.
 The Online Assessment link can then be sent to the recipient department for completion.
-- Software development may follow different processes and involve different teams for each application.
-Ideally, this Online Assessment should be run separately for each team or application when their development process differs.
-Ultimately, this may also lead to different policies.
+- Answers can be used to adjust policy templates using an LLM (reads the answers and suggest corrections on our standard templates)
+- Some Online Assessments should be run multiple times if the recipient team follows different processes for each **topic**.
+For example, **Software Development Security** may need to be run multiple times if the recipient team has different procedures and/or technologies in place for each software application they build.
+In many cases, this will result in multiple policies, one per application.
+- Most questions in Online Assessments use dropdowns, typically **Yes**, **No**, or **Inconsistent**, to validate whether a statement is true.
+For example: “Do you encrypt laptops?”